colbyfayock/space-jelly-store-workshop/lessons/06 - Configure a Stripe Checkout Domain for Client-Only Integration/README.md

 ## Getting Started

-Now that we have our web app deployed, we're goint to configure Stripe to allow us to set up a payment integration with our project.
+Now that we have our web app deployed, we're going to configure Stripe to allow us to set up a payment integration with our project.

 In lesson 6, we'll walk through finding the Checkout settings and how we can configure our Stripe account to allow our domain to work.